photoprism/photoprism-docs/docs/user-guide/organize/panoramas.md

 ## Supported Files ##

-Only *equirectangular* content — a full sphere flattened into a single frame with an aspect ratio of about 2:1 — can be displayed interactively:
+*Equirectangular* content — a full sphere flattened into a single frame with an aspect ratio of about 2:1 — is displayed interactively without any conversion:

 - pictures are recognized by the `equirectangular` projection type stored in their [Exif](../../developer-guide/metadata/exif/index.md) or [XMP](../../developer-guide/metadata/xmp.md) metadata, which most 360° cameras write when saving a file; `GPano` metadata is accepted as well
 - videos often carry no projection metadata that can be read, so a video is displayed in the sphere viewer if it has been marked as *panorama* and its frame size is roughly 2:1

+*Fisheye* 360° originals from Insta360 cameras are converted first and then open in the same viewer:

+- `.insv` videos, `.insp` pictures, and fisheye DNG files are recognized while indexing and dewarped to equirectangular in a background job, so they may take a moment to become available
+- your originals are never modified, and a file that cannot be converted is shown as a regular picture

-- other projection types, such as cubemaps and cylindrical panoramas, as well as ultra-wide videos, are shown as regular pictures because they would be distorted when rendered as a sphere
+Other projection types, such as cubemaps and cylindrical panoramas, as well as ultra-wide videos, are shown as regular pictures because they would be distorted when rendered as a sphere.

 !!! note ""
     Rendering a sphere requires a browser with [WebGL 2](https://caniuse.com/webgl2) support, which is